bejerome/laravel-5-foundation-6/readme.md

 ![app.scss file](BLOG_IMAGES/2016-05-05/2016-05-05-setting-up-laravel-with-foundation-04.png)

-### Foundation Javascript
+### Foundation JavaScript

-Foundation's Javascript components use features of ECMAScript 2015, therefore in order to build the files ourselves, we are going to need to run them through a preprocessor such as Babel in order to compile our JS to ES5.
+Foundation's JavaScript components use features of ECMAScript 2015, therefore in order to build the files ourselves, we are going to need to run them through a preprocessor such as Babel in order to compile our JS to ES5.

 ![gulpfile sass and js](BLOG_IMAGES/2016-05-05/2016-05-05-setting-up-laravel-with-foundation-05.png)